fal-works/esbuild-plugin-global-externals/README.md

 ### Named/default export

-If `type: "esm"` (which is the default) and if you're doing named import with some modules in question, you have to tell which variables from each module should be importable.
+If `type: "esm"` and also if you're doing named import with some modules in question, you have to tell which variables from each module should be importable.

 Additionally, if you don't do default import/export, you can prevent emitting code for this with `defaultExport: false`.